IcaliaLabs/guides/best_practices/README.md

 # Best practices

-We like to keep sanity on every project and in order to achieve that we have a set of best practices for each stack, you can find them on the following links:
+We like to keep sanity on every project and, in order to achieve that, we have a set of best practices for each stack, you can find them on the following links:

 * [Docker](../stack/docker)
 * [Rails](../stack/rails/BEST_PRACTICES.md)